arapat/spark-notebook/docs/HowTo.md

 3. Click "Use HTTPS" link.
 4. Copy the repository HTTPS URL, then run `git clone <HTTPS url>` in the terminal.

-You will be asked to type your GitHub username and password.
+You will be asked to type in your GitHub username and password.

 **Example:** `git clone git@github.com:arapat/spark-notebook.git`